Zirconium419122/Photon-ray-tracer/README.md

    console.log(sphere);
 }
 ```
 Firstly we create a `Vector` object to represent the center of the sphere and a number to represent the radius of the sphere in this case 1.
-We then create a `Material` object to represent the color of the sphere and if it emmits light or not.
-Finally we add the sphere to the scene and log it to the console.
+We then create a `Material` object to represent the colour of the sphere and whether it emits light or not.
+Finally, we add the sphere to the scene and log it to the console.

 ### How to add a Cube to the scene

-Adding a cube is basicly the same as adding a sphere.
+Adding a cube is basically the same as adding a sphere.
 But instead of a `Sphere` object we use a `Cube` object and instead of a radius we define a size which is a `Vector` where X, Y and Z determine the size of the cube/box.
 And we add it to the scene by using the `addObject` function after having defined the cube.
 This we could do like so.
 ```javascript
 {
    const cubeCenter = new wasm.Vector(0, 0, -5);